Iron Curtain: Pre-Cold War usage

-In the 1948, iron safety curtains were installed on theater stages to slow the spread of fire.
+Historically, iron safety curtains were installed on theater stages to slow the spread of fire.

 Perhaps the first recorded application of the term "iron curtain" to Soviet Russia was in Vasily Rozanov's 1918 polemic The Apocalypse of Our Time.
 It is possible that Churchill read it there following the publication of the book's English translation in 1920.
 The passage runs:

 With clanging, creaking, and squeaking, an iron curtain is lowering over Russian History.
 "The performance is over."
 The audience got up.
 "Time to put on your fur coats and go home."
 We looked around, but the fur coats and homes were missing.

 In 1920, Ethel Snowden, in her book Through Bolshevik Russia, used the term in reference to the Soviet border.

 A May 1943 article in Signal, a German propaganda periodical, discussed "the iron curtain that more than ever before separates the world from the Soviet Union".
 Joseph Goebbels commented in Das Reich, on 25 February 1945, that if Germany should lose the war, "An iron curtain would fall over this enormous territory controlled by the Soviet Union, behind which nations would be slaughtered".
 English-language Nazi propagandist William Joyce used the term in his last propaganda broadcast on 30 April 1945, declaring that "the Iron Curtain of Bolshevism has come down across Europe."
 German leading minister Lutz von Krosigk broadcast 2 May 1945: "In the East the iron curtain behind which, unseen by the eyes of the world, the work of destruction goes on, is moving steadily forward".

 Churchill's first recorded use of the term "iron curtain" came in a 12 May 1945 telegram he sent to U.S. President Harry S. Truman regarding his concern about Soviet actions, stating "[a]n iron curtain is drawn down upon their front.
 We do not know what is going on behind".

 He repeated it in another telegram to Truman on June 4, mentioning "...the descent of an iron curtain between us and everything to the eastward", and in a House of Commons speech on 16 August 1945, stating "it is not impossible that tragedy on a prodigious scale is unfolding itself behind the iron curtain which at the moment divides Europe in twain".